So you’ve just set up your new fish tank and nothing seems out of the ordinary.

 This is normal to a certain extent and the water usually clears up on its own after the particles settle.

-However, if a substrate that’s too light is chosen it can take a bit too long for it to settle in a medium such as water.
+However, if a substrate with light weight is chosen it can take too long for it to settle in water.
+Even more so if you’re one of those chaotic aquarists that play around with their aquascape a bit too often.

 In my personal experience using Black Diamond Blasting Sand works best as a decorative substrate.

-It settles easily and it’s also heavy enough to not get stirred by enthusiastic fish movement.
+It settles easily and it’s also heavy enough to not get stirred by enthusiastic fish movement or rearranging your tank’s aquascape.

 On the other hand, it’s not that heavy to compact and crush a sensitive plant’s roots.